jonathanbock00/ObsidianPublishViaQuartz/content/Recipes/Eat whole foods.md

 # How Can I Accelerate / Automate This?
 (How to Do it effortlessly?)
 - [[Automated cooking]]
 - Only use recipes that are absolutely proven.
 So you do not have to spent time making them usable. [[Pro's only]]
-- Ask someone to join my instant pot cooking journey and expand the recipe library together.
+- Ask people to join my instant pot cooking journey and expand the recipe library together.
+# Tasks
+- [ ] Add recipe with frozen veggie mix with tofu.
+- [ ] Add instant pot popcorn recipe.
+- [ ] Rezept Melli Tomatensauce einpflegen.